Guilt by Association, (Hazard and Somerset, #4), Gregory Ashe

 “You’re not still thinking about him, are you?
 We’ll get him back.
 Don’t worry about it.”
 What’s wrong with me, Somers wondered.
 What the hell is wrong with me that I just can’t keep my mouth shut?

-The (secondary) characters for the most part remained pretty awful.
+The (secondary) characters mostly remained consistently awful.
 Some are just clueless, a number are troubled, narrow-minded, none too bright, more than a few are blinded by ambition, and let’s not forget the homophobes.
-Wahredua is a trouble hotspot or magnet.
+Wahredua is a trouble hotspot.
 It reminds me of the tagline for the show Eerie Indiana – ‘the centre of weirdness for the entire universe’.
-The upside to this is me watching the bigoted, hypocritical arseholes bite the bullet.
+The upside is me watching the bigoted, hypocritical arseholes bite the bullet.
 Ahhhh.
 It feeds my soul and gives me dark fairy wings.
 The downside is that they annoy me for periods of time and sometimes their demise is too good for them.
 Just call me Petty Betty – I’m nicking my sons 500th drag name.
 There’s a lot of unpalatable homophobic chatter too.
 I’m not fussed with it, at all.
 It’s either the antagonists or other police or family members/townsfolk.
 In other words, a boat ton of people.
 However, part of the town they live and work in is most assuredly ‘I ain’t payin’ for 2 weddin’s’ central.
 So there’s that.

 Overall: